IrynaKosenko/library/readme.md

 create database if not exists library;

-CREATE USER 'userIryna'@'%' IDENTIFIED by 'userIryna79&';
+CREATE USER 'userIryna'@'%' IDENTIFIED by 'userIryna';

 GRANT ALL on library.* to 'userIryna'@'%' ;